nurul-islam01/nurul-islam01/README.md

 ## About Me

-I'm a Frontend Developer with a passion for building high-performance, responsive web applications.
-I specialize in JavaScript, TypeScript, React.js, Next.js, and Tailwind CSS, ensuring pixel-perfect UI/UX and smooth user experiences.
-With 6 years of industry experience, I thrive in fast-paced environments and love solving complex UI challenges.
+I'm a Web and Android Developer with a passion for building high-performance, responsive applications.
+I specialize in JavaScript, TypeScript, React.js, Next.js, Tailwind CSS, and Android development using Java.
+I have experience in developing scalable web applications and mobile apps, ensuring smooth user experiences and performance optimization.
+Additionally, I have expertise in managing VPS web servers and cPanel.
+With 6 years of industry experience, I thrive in fast-paced environments and enjoy solving complex development challenges.

 ### Education